All Products

 • Web Application Access Reinforcement (Advanced Settings): Optional.
 Configure access hardening as needed.

-4. After you confirm the application address information, click OK.
+4. After confirming the application address information, click OK.

-6. Use the configured access mode, such as APP Access, to access the corresponding accelerated address and verify the connection.
+6. Use the configured access mode (such as APP Access) to connect to the accelerated address and verify the setup.

 Step 5: Configure a connector forwarding rule

-1. On the Connectors tab, click Forwarding Rules.
+1. On the Connectors tab, click Forwarding Policies.

-2. On the Forwarding Rules page, click Create Policy.
+2. On the Forwarding Policies page, click Create Policy.

-3. In the Create Policy panel, configure the parameters as needed.
+3. In the Create Policy panel, configure the parameters.
 Then, click OK.

 Parameter